 Click Here for the Application For Outdoor Gathering

-The Governors Executive Orders EO-GA-23 and EO-GA-26 are below.
+The Governors' Coronavirus Resources and Response website contains the most current information.
 In addition, the website “Open Texas” has been updated that includes guidance on re-opening businesses and other facilities.

 The Governor’s Executive Order (GA-23) - May 26, 2020

 - The Governor's Executive Order (GA-26) - June 3, 2020

 - The Governor's Executive Order (GA-26) Amended - June 23, 2020

 - The Governor's Executive Order (GA-28) - June 26, 2020

 - The Governor's Executive Order (GA-28) - July 2, 2020 - Relating to Mass Gatherings

 - The Governor's Executive Order (GA-29) - July 2, 2020 - Effective July 3, 2020 at 12:01 P.M.
 The order requires every person to wear a face covering inside a commercial entity, a space open to the public, or when in an outdoor public space, with exceptions.